seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 }
 {% endhighlight %}

-Now, the whole looks like this:
+Now, the whole test looks like this:

 {% highlight php %}
 <?php